Remotely Productive: The Efficacy of Remote Work for Executives

 Date Written: January 7, 2021

-We provide the first evidence on the efficacy of long-distance working arrangements between CEOs and firms.
-Long-distance CEOs underperform according to operating performance, insider reviews, and announcement returns to CEO departures.
-These effects are stronger when the CEO’s commute is longer and crosses multiple time zones.
-Using the quality of schools available to the CEO’s children as an instrument for the decision to commute, we argue that these effects are causal.
-CEOs’ private costs of working remotely have long-run effects on their strategic decisions and on the future of their firms.
-Remote CEOs are 60% more likely to sell their firm to an acquirer, and they do so at bargain prices.
+We study the efficacy of remote working arrangements between CEOs and firms.
+Long-distance CEOs underperform according to operating performance, firm valuation, insider reviews, and announcement returns to CEO departures.
+These effects are stronger when the CEO lives further away and crosses multiple time zones.
+Using the private costs from uprooting the CEO’s spouse as an instrument for the CEO’s decision to work remotely, we verify the robustness of performance outcomes.
+The underperformance of long-distance CEOs is related to short-termism, loss of information, and consumption of leisure, such as recreational boats and beach homes.

 JEL Classification: G30, G34, G41